LAMP SAUNAS VERSUS FAR INFRARED SAUNAS

 Due to the electromagnetic pollution from the far infrared saunas, I would totally avoid them.

-2. NEAR INFRARED LIGHT SAUNAS PENETRATES MORE DEEPLY, AND THE INFRARED ENERGY CAN BE CONCENTRATED ON A PART OF THE BODY
+2. LAMP SAUNAS PENETRATE MORE DEEPLY, AND THE INFRARED ENERGY CAN BE CONCENTRATED ON A PART OF THE BODY

 Two reasons for this are: